QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 * **MAC Address** 🏠: an IP address is not fixed.
 If a network device is connected to another network, they will have a new IP address.
 A MAC address is a **unique identifier** to find **who** is this device.

 * **Network interface** 📶: this is the logical representation of the network card used to connect to the network.
 Example: `eth0`.
+This is what is connecting the device to the network.

 * **Protocol** 🔐: we define a common language for messages, so that both devices can understand each other.
 Example: `SSH`.